wingkeet/mongodb-runrs/README.md

 ```

 ### Getting Started
 There are 3 bash shell scripts: `runrs.sh`, `mongoshell.sh` and `shutdown.sh`.
 To run a replica set consisting of a primary node and two secondary nodes:
 ```
 cd ~/mongodb-runrs
 ./runrs.sh
 ```

-That's all!

-The `runrs.sh` shell script does the following things:
-1. Downloads the TGZ version of the MongoDB Community Server and extracts the contents into the `mongodb` subdirectory.
-Currently, only MongoDB 4.2.0 is supported.
-2. Creates the `data` and `log` subdirectories.
-3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
-The name of the replica set is `rs0`.
-4. Calls `rs.initiate(rsconf)` to initialize the replica set.
-5. Waits for the replica set to finish initializing.
-This step alone takes 13 seconds on my machine.

 To get into the mongo shell, use one of the following commands.
 If no port number is provided, it defaults to 28001 (primary).
 ```